asachs01/sensu-go-hook-has-process-filter/README.md

   - system
 ```

-**Example Hook**
+#### Hook definition

-Here is the example hook.
-It just runs a `ps` command and does a bit of sorting by percent of CPU used.
+This example hook runs a `ps` command and does a bit of sorting by percent of CPU used:

 ```yaml
 type: HookConfig